ys-zhang/obsidian-vault-research/Compiler/Rust/Async Rust.excalidraw.md

 			"fontFamily": 2,
 			"text": "1.
 TASKs are the top-level FUTUREs that have been submitted to an EXECUTOR.\n\n2.
 Dependent jobs suspending for READY of FUTURES, and can be waken up \n        by WAKER bind to that FUTURE ", "rawText": "1.
 TASKs are the top-level FUTUREs that have been submitted to an EXECUTOR.\n\n2.
-Dependent jobs suspending for READY of FUTURES, and can be waken up \n        by WAKER bind to that FUTURE ", "baseline": 123,
+Dependent jobs suspending for READY of FUTURES, and can be waken up \n        by WAKER bind to that FUTURE ", "textAlign": "left",
-			"textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
 			"originalText": "1.
 TASKs are the top-level FUTUREs that have been submitted to an EXECUTOR.\n\n2.
-Dependent jobs suspending for READY of FUTURES, and can be waken up \n        by WAKER bind to that FUTURE "
+Dependent jobs suspending for READY of FUTURES, and can be waken up \n        by WAKER bind to that FUTURE ", "lineHeight": 1.15,
+			"baseline": 119
 		},
 		{
 			"type": "rectangle",